williamscole/PONDEROSA/README.md

 # PONDEROSA

+*Please visit https://github.com/williamscole/PonderosaBeta for the most up-to-date version of PONDEROSA.*

 ### **Introduction**
 PONDEROSA (_**P**arent **O**ffspri**N**g pe**D**igree Inf**E**rence **RO**bu**S**t to Endog**A**my_) is an algorithm designed to assist in pedigree construction.
 PONDEROSA works well in datasets with high-quality long-range phasing.
 We have found that this can be better achieved in endogamous populations.
 Even in datasets with poor phasing, PONDEROSA can still distinguish avuncular from grandparent-grandchildren and maternal half-siblings from paternal half-siblings and will work well in datasets with few half-siblings or datasets with a narrow age range (which may be unlikely to have avuncular or grandparent-grandchildren pairs).
 PONDEROSA works best in datasets with existing pedigree structure, which is necessary for training the machine-learning classifiers.
 PONDEROSA will work out this existing pedigree structure from tracing parent-offspring lineages; therefore, every parent-offspring pair as inferred by KING must be present in the .fam file.